Skip to Main

 While Scott said she hasn’t experienced all of the barriers described above, she’s fully aware that when it comes to working in engineering, she has to do more.

-“Because we’re the minority in this male dominated field, we do have to try twice as hard and we have to prove ourselves,” said Scott.
-“But that’s the reason why I choose this field, because I like challenges.”
+“Because we’re the minority in this male-dominated field, we do have to try twice as hard and we have to prove ourselves,” said Scott.
+“But that’s the reason why I chose this field because I like challenges.”

 According to Boston Consulting Group, one in three engineering jobs is likely to go unfilled until the year 2030.
 With so many jobs available, how can we get more women into the field of engineering?
 The answer may include marketing engineering careers to younger students.